-Step 2 Expand Policies > vMedia Policies.

-Step 3 Expand the vMedia Policies node to view the list of vMedia Policies.

-Step 4 Double-click the name of a vMedia policy to view the properties for the selected vMedia Mount.
+- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Policies > vMedia Policies. - Step 3 Expand the vMedia Policies node to view the list of vMedia Policies. - Step 4 Double-click the name of a vMedia policy to view the properties for the selected vMedia Mount.